The Best Way to Wear Pants with Prosthesis: A Step-by-Step Guide for Amputees

 Can you wear clothes over prosthetics?

-What do you wear under prosthetic leg?
+What do you wear under the prosthetic leg?

 Underneath a prosthetic leg, it's important to use liners to provide the necessary protection and comfort.
 Common types of liners include Thermoplastic Elastomer (TPE) and Gel Liners, which are soft and flexible enough for people with sensitive skin or those new to prosthetics.
 Prosthetic socks and liners serve to distribute pressure and manage friction between the residual limb and the prosthesis.